fdformula/MathlyLua/README.md

 (see http://dkolf.de/dkjson-lua).
 A very small part of the mathly code is borrowed from a Lua module, matrix.lua (see https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua).

-Mathly uses plotly JavaScript graphing tools to plot graphs of single-variable functions (see https://plotly.com/javascript/).
+Mathly uses plotly JavaScript graphing tools (see https://plotly.com/javascript/) to plot graphs of single-variabl functions.
 Therefore, graphs are shown in an internet browser.

 The entire mathly tool together with Lua is less than 5 MB, while it provides enough features for instructors and college students to introduce and/or implement numerical algorithms in most cases.
 Because it is super lightweight and fast as well,